497328319/angularjs2_studying/README.md

-# It is the treat to learn Angularjs2
+# It is the travel to learn Angularjs2